Azure/isv-success-program-resources/marketplace/create-or-maintain-a-virtual-machine-offer.md

 ## Create or maintain a virtual machine offer

+The following content helps you create and manage your virtual machine offers in the commercial marketplace.

+### Video and hands-n labs

+### Microsoft Docs

 * [Technical guides: VM Offer overview](https://assetsprod.microsoft.com/mpn/vm-offer-overview.pptx)
 * [How to plan a virtual machine offer](https://docs.microsoft.com/azure/marketplace/marketplace-virtual-machines)
 * [How to create a virtual machine using an approved base image](https://docs.microsoft.com/azure/marketplace/azure-vm-create-using-approved-base)